Portrait of George Dyer Talking: Death of George Dyer

-George Dyer committed suicide on 24 October 1971, two days before the opening of Bacon's triumphant and career-making retrospective at the Grand Palais.
+George Dyer died by suicide on 24 October 1971, two days before the opening of Bacon's triumphant and career-making retrospective at the Grand Palais.
 Dyer, then 37, alcoholic, deeply insecure and suffering severe and long-term depression, took an overdose of drink and barbiturates in a room at the Paris hotel shared with Bacon during a brief period of reconciliation following years of bitter recrimination.

 Bacon, a near-alcoholic himself, felt an acute sense of mortality and awareness of the fragility of life after his lover's death.
 This awareness was heightened by the death of many other close friends during the following decade.
 The commemorative portraits of Dyer completed in the following years are considered amongst Bacon's strongest and most affecting.
 In most, especially in the triptychs, Dyer is followed by black horizontal fleshy winged creatures, raw and red/pink blobs of dying flesh, or painterly arrows.
 These devices act both as pointers to the depravity and tragedy of the scene and as manifestations of Bacon's guilt at the death of an emotionally dependent friend.